BIGJRA/BIGJRA.github.io/rejuv.md

 is boosted x1.5.

 Time for a little lesson in Trickery.
-You ultimately are going to be fighting not just their team of 10 but also with the fact that Aelita’s AI isn’t always doing the best thing.
-Claydol’s walls are going to be annoying - you must get Aelita to, or use brick break, else there’s not a very easy way to OHKO even Magenta’s sweeper team very easily.
-The strategy here I recommend is knocking out Claydol first then going exclusively for Neon, as if Xatu/Bronzong are out, they’re tame to fight.
-If you can get to just Neon with Aelita having Hawlucha/Staraptor alive you’re in good shape but watch out for how ridiculously bulky and strong the Musharna is.
+You ultimately are going to be fighting not just their team of 10 but also with the fact that Aelita's AI isn't always doing the best thing.
+Claydol's walls are going to be annoying - you must get Aelita to, or use brick break, else there's not a very easy way to OHKO even Magenta's sweeper team very easily.
+The strategy here I recommend is knocking out Claydol first then going exclusively for Neon, as if Xatu/Bronzong are out, they're tame to fight.
+If you can get to just Neon with Aelita having Hawlucha/Staraptor alive you're in good shape but watch out for how ridiculously bulky and strong the Musharna is.

 Head into the room on the right to pick up *TM29 Psychic* behind the